-Not only is the average annual repair cost lower, but the Buick might visit the shop less often than some other brands.
-Additionally, the severity of issues tends to be about average with other brands.
+Not only is the average annual repair cost lower, but a Buick might visit the shop less often than some other brands.
+Additionally, the severity of issues tends to be about average compared with other brands.

 READ MORE: 20 Most & Least Expensive Cars to Maintain

 Are Buicks Reliable?